kasodeep/high-level-design/architecture.md

 ## Server

-A server is a never-ending process running on a computer that provides resources, data, services, or programs to other computers, known as clients, over a network.
+A server is a never-ending `process` running on a computer that provides `resources`, data, services, or programs to other computers, known as clients, over a network.

 ## Client

-Anyone requesting a piece of information or data is called a client.
+Anyone `requesting` a piece of information or data is called a client.
 Usually, they request it from the server.

 ## Latency